vitalab/vitalab.github.io/article/_posts/2020-11-20-FaderNetworks.md

 $$

 ## Adversarial objective
-The encoder tries to learn that optimizes the two objectives mentioned above: namely a good reconstruction but a bad accuracy from the discriminator:
+The encoder tries to learn a latent space that optimizes the two objectives mentioned above: namely a good reconstruction but a bad accuracy from the discriminator:

 $$
 \mathcal{L}(\theta_{\text{enc}},\theta_{\text{dec}}|\theta_{\text{dis}}) =